-A few days ago, I was watching a Christopher Hitchens video in which he was asked by a Christian why he spoke out like he did against Christianity’s overreach, and I realized that people who are markedly vocal non-believers get asked that a lot.
+A few days ago, I was watching a Christopher Hitchens video.
+In it, a Christian asked him why he spoke out like he did against Christianity’s overreach.
+Right then, I realized that vocal non-Christians get asked that a lot.
 Christians certainly ask me that question!
 It’s one of their favorite silencing tactics!
 So today, I want to talk about why I speak out like I do.
 Spoiler: It’s because of love.

-So I reject, utterly, the implication that it is a question that I should give any power over me.
-Far from shutting me up, it reminds me of why I speak out and of the necessity for doing so.
+So I reject, utterly, the implication that it is a question that holds any power over me.
+Far from shutting me up, these Christians remind me of why I speak out and of the necessity for doing so.

 I think it’s important to cover what are not the reasons for why I do what I do.